donipologhimire/diffusion_based_planning/README.md

 ## Citation

-If you find this work useful in your research, please consider citing:
+If you find this work useful in your work or research, please consider citing:

 ```bibtex
 @software{ghimire2025diffusion,